by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 Employees earn a 30-minute meal break for working at least six hours that span across 11:00am and 2:00pm (example: working from 10:00am-4:00pm).

-Employees earn a 45-minute meal break for working over six hours and whose shift starts between 1:00pm and 6:00am.
+Employees earn a 45-minute meal break for working over six hours, and if his or her shift starts between 1:00pm and 6:00am.

 Breastfeeding Breaks

 Employers are required to provide reasonable unpaid break time each day to express breast milk for up to 3 years following childbirth.
-Employees who are nursing may elect to use paid break time if they wish.
+Employees that are nursing may elect to use paid break time if desired.
 Employers must also make reasonable efforts to provide a room or area in close proximity to the work area where employees can express breast milk in privacy.

 New York City employers with at least four employees must provide specific lactation rooms that include a refrigerator for milk storage, as opposed to just any room which offers privacy.
 In addition, employers must also maintain a lactation room accommodation policy, which shall be distributed to employees.